vim-scripts/R-MacVim/README.md

 ## Installation

-- Copy the file to ~/.vim/ftplugin/
+- Copy the file r.vim to ~/.vim/ftplugin/

 - Check if ~/.vimrc exists (this is a file), if not: